mit-dig/punya-tutorials/tutorials/ldp-coap.md

 We will look at an example of mobile phone sensor sharing app, using the **LDP-CoAP Client** component for Punya.

-The app we are going to build will work as a client of an external CoAP server: each of you will be able to publish sensors and sensor data as resources with their app, as well as to discover resources published by other tutorial participants.
+The app we are going to build will work as a client of an external CoAP server: you will be able to publish sensors and sensor data as resources with their app, as well as to discover resources published by other tutorial users.

 ## Mobile device sensor sharing app